- Accounting (ACCT)

 - Surgical Technology (SURG)

-Every course has a description that consists of the following six elements:
+Every course has a description that consists of the following seven elements:

 1. Course Prefix/Subject